Building Subject Area materials¶

 Figure 3: Linking to models

 Schemas document the structure of data, whether it is stored or moving through APIs, events and data feeds.
-There is a schema type that describes a reusable schema.
-It may be a single primitive field, a set of values, an array of values, a map between two sets of values or a nested structure.
+A schema is made up of a linked subgraph of schema elements.
+A schema begins with a schema element called a schema type.
+This may be a single primitive field, a set of values, an array of values, a map between two sets of values or a nested structure.
 The nested structure is the most common.
-In this case the the schema type has a list of schema attributes that describe the fields in the structure.
-Each of these attributes has its own schema type that may be primitive, array, set, map or structure in turn.
+In this case the schema type has a list of schema attributes (another type of schema element) that describe the fields in the structure.
+Each of these schema attributes has its own schema type located in its TypeEmbeddedAttribute classification.

 Figure 4: Schemas for documenting the structure of data